Archive for All Articles

 From Athlete to Parenthood:

 Once upon a time my life revolved around a baseball for a few months, then a football for a few months and then a basketball for a few.
 Then there was a local public swimming pool for the remaining few.
 Mix in some yard work, riding bikes, finding some pond to fish in or creek to catch some crawdads to take up the rest of the time.
 The outside was our distraction.
-I’m almost 46 and just like others around my age, this was the story of our youth.
+I’m 46 and just like others around my age, this was the story of our youth.

 I loved playing sports (still do) and my father was my biggest supporter.
 Whatever the sport was, he was my teacher (did it the best he could).
 My fondest memories are from time spent together in our backyard hitting on the tee and practicing pitching.
 I can still see clearly the strike zone he built out of a sheet of plywood with a zone cut out and a piece of old carpet hanging behind to stop the strikes thrown.
 He would keep tally of total pitches thrown and total strikes thrown to give us a strike percentage.
 I also have strong memories of our time at the local school field and him throwing batting practice and hours of playing pepper.
 Like many, he is a big reason for instilling a love for the game and helping me improve.